Smith-Treumann theory and the linkage principle: Introduction

 (Here, $x \in \mathsf{H}^2_{\Gm}(\pt,\bk)$ denotes the equivariant parameter, and $\Hom^\bullet( \scE, \scF) $ is viewed as an $\mathsf{H}^\bullet_{\Gm}(\pt, \bk)$-module in the natural way.
 The tensor products are taken over $\mathsf{H}^\bullet_{\Gm}(\pt, \bk)$, with the indicated module structure on $\bk$.)
 The isomorphism~\eqref{eq:for} is simply the equivariant formality of homomorphisms between parity complexes, which follows from a standard parity argument.
-The isomorphism~\eqref{eq:Q} essentially follows from the analysis of the Smith category of a point.
+The isomorphism~\eqref{eq:Q} essentially follows from the analysis of the Smith category of a point; see the proof of Proposition~\ref{prop:Hom-parity-Q} for details.

-The statement for $\For$ in Theorem~\ref{thm:main2} is immediate from~\eqref{eq:for}, and is a basic ingredient in the theory of parity complexes.
-The statement for $Q$ is potentially more surprising, as inverting the equivariant parameter rarely preserves indecomposability.
+The preservation of indecomposable parity objects by the functor $\For_{\Gm}$ is immediate from~\eqref{eq:for}, and is a basic ingredient in the theory of parity complexes.
+The statement for $\mathsf{Q}$ is potentially more surprising, as inverting the equivariant parameter rarely preserves indecomposability.
 The key point is that the $\Gm$-action on $(\Gr_H)^{\roots_\ell}$ factors through an action of $\Gm/\roots_{\ell} = \Gm$.
 As a consequence, this action is indistinguishable from the trivial action when we take $\bk$-coefficients.
-Hence we obtain canonical isomorphisms:
+Hence we obtain a canonical isomorphism

-Now the statement for $Q$ in Theorem \ref{thm:main2} follows from the statement for $\For$, as a finite-dimensional graded algebra is local if and only if its degree-$0$ part is.
+see Lemma~\ref{lem:Hom-parity-For-fixed-points}.
+Combining this isomorphism with~\eqref{eq:for}--\eqref{eq:Q} we deduce~\eqref{eq:Qhom}.
+Now preservation of indecomposable parity objects by $\mathsf{Q}$ follows from the similar property for $\For_{\Gm}$, as a finite-dimensional $\Z$-graded algebra is local if and only if its degree-$0$ part is.

-\begin{rmk} The isomorphism \eqref{eq:Qhom} shows that ``$Q \circ \For^{-1}$'' behaves like a degrading functor.
+\begin{rmk} The isomorphism \eqref{eq:Qhom} shows that ``$\mathsf{Q} \circ (\For_{\Gm})^{-1}$'' behaves like a degrading functor.
 Degrading functors are ubiquitous in modern Geometric Representation Theory.
 In algebra, they are often realised by forgetting the grading on a graded module; in geometry they are often associated with forgetting a mixed structure.
 The above shows that Smith--Treumann theory provides another possible geometric realisation of degrading functors. \end{rmk}